How to Become a Pharmacy Technician in Massachusetts

 • These programs are offered in person at community colleges or online through providers like the Pharmacy Technician Academy.

-• Pass the PTCB Certification Exam (online)
+• Pass the PTCB certification exam

 • Apply for your certified pharmacy technician license through application portal found on the Massachusetts Board of Registration in Pharmacy’s website.